travisj/rachelloves.nyc/content/2022-01-20-2021solar-generation-report.md

 {{ img(path="static/2022/solarcanopy.jpg") }}

 I already have some bad news.
-We were not "net zero" in 2021.
+We were not *net zero* in 2021.
 Which means we used more elctircity than our solar panels produced in the year.
 Ugh.

 **The Details**

 Total 2021 Solar Generation:
 **8,569 kWh**

-Additional energy we bought from ConEd:
+Additional energy we bought from [ConEd](https://www.coned.com/en/):
 **1,304 kWh** *(used in Jan, Feb, and March)*

-Total credits remaining at the end of 2021:
+Total net zero metering credits remaining at the end of 2021:
 **831 kWh**

 Total Electric Energy Use in 2021: